srajma/xatra/README.md

 - [x] efficiency and documentation

 Development
+- [ ] option for different point markers besides pin
 - [ ] grouping of map elements and layer selection
+- [ ] ideally make it so hovering hovers on *all* flags/elements at that point
 - [x] periods for things other than flags
 - [x] xatra.Admin
 - [x] xatra.Data